observatorycontrolsystem/science-archive/README.md

 ### **Set up a [virtual environment](https://docs.python.org/3/tutorial/venv.html)**

 Using a virtual environment is highly recommended.
 Run the following commands from the base of this project. `(env)` is used to denote commands that should be run using your virtual environment.
+Note that [the system dependencies of the psycopg2 PyPI package](https://www.psycopg.org/docs/install.html#install-from-source) must be installed at this point.

     python3 -m venv env
     source env/bin/activate